Yoga Helps You Have Healthy Breath

 BREATHING IS IMPORTANT

 Yes, it sounds obvious, but you need to breathe in order to live.
-As a matter of fact, breathing is so important that your body has been designed to do it without thinking about it.
+As a matter of fact, Breathing for anxiety is so important that your body has been designed to do it without thinking about it.
 Indeed, it is part of the body’s autonomic behaviors.
 The consistent filling and emptying of your lungs is what gives you life.

 One of the primary benefits of yoga is that you get to learn how to breathe properly.
 That might seem counteractive to the natural order that insists we breathe without thinking about it but the truth of the matter is that when we apply intention to our breathing we can actually focus on the natural rhythms of our bodies.
 This helps you relax and achieve something called “mindfulness,” which is an intentional conscious state of peace.
 And this can alleviate not only stress but even some physical pains, too.